-Global combustibles industry volume(Note 2) has been decreasing in recent years, although at a sustainable pace.
+Global combustibles industry volume^(Note 1) has been decreasing in recent years, although at a sustainable pace.
 However, more importantly, the profit-generating structure of the tobacco industry remains solid, and despite environmental difficulties, the Group expects industry value to continue growing in the 2022-2024 period, with price increases more than compensating for the volume contraction, particularly in combustibles.
-These trends - decline in volume and increase in value - are expected to continue.
-In addition, due to consumer demand and other factors, the market mix for HTP, E-Vapor products and related products varies from country to country, but the main markets for RRP include the U.S., Japan, Italy, United Kingdom, and China.
-Compared to that of combustibles(Note 3) the size of the market is still small, but it is growing year after year and the RRP market is forecast to expand going forward, driven by growth in HTP.
+These trends - decline in combustibles industry volume and increase in value - are expected to continue.
+In addition, due to consumer demand and other factors, the market mix for HTP, E-Vapor products and related products varies from country to country, but the main markets for RRP include the U.S., Japan, Italy, and the U.K. Compared to that of combustibles^(Note 3) the size of the market is still small, but it is growing year after year and the RRP market is forecast to expand going forward, driven by growth in HTP.

-Notes: 1.
-Combustibles include all tobacco products excluding contract manufactured products, waterpipe, HTP, oral tobacco and E-Vapor.
+- Notes: 1.
+According to fiscal 2022 data.
+Including fine cut tobacco. - 2.
+Combustibles include all tobacco products excluding contract manufactured products, waterpipe, HTP, oral and E-Vapor. - 3.

-- 2. According to fiscal 2021 data.
-Including fine cut tobacco. - 3.
 Including fine cut tobacco.